codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 The Git provider you select for the first GitOps Runtime in your account is used for all the other Runtimes installed in the same account.

-The [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a Git repository with configuration manifests shared between all the Hybrid GitOps Runtimes within the same account.To change the Shared Configuration Repo after installation, see Reset Shared Configuration Repository.
+The [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a Git repository with configuration manifests shared between all the Hybrid GitOps Runtimes within the same account.

+<br><br>

 1. Select the **Git provider** from the list.
 1. Define the **API URL** for the Git provider you selected, as one of the following: